|

 tunnel) may seem insurmountable, but this is not the case.

-connecting Alaska and Russia by going through two islands (the Little
+Alaska and Russia by going through two islands (the Little

 Diomede(USA) and Big Diomede (Russia)).
 The longest single tunnel

-would be 24 miles in length.
+will be 24 miles in length.
 Since the Bering Sea at the

 proposed crossing has a maximum known depth of only